HumAnTarg3t/Phonas/README.md

 ## Date Filter

 The "Skip Files Older Than" setting lets you start the first backup from a specific date rather than copying your entire photo library.
-Set it to e.g. 1 June 2026, and only files modified on or after that date will be backed up — on every run, not just the first.
+Set it to e.g. 1 May 2026, and only files modified on or after that date will be backed up — on every run, not just the first.

 The filter is permanent.
 Files before the cutoff are never backed up.
-To back up everything, clear the date in Setup.
+To back up everything, tap **Clear** next to the date in Setup.

+Use the date picker carefully — selecting a future date will result in zero files being backed up.

+---

+## Viewing Backup Details

+On the Logs screen, tap any backup session to see a full per-file breakdown:

+- **Copied** — file was transferred and verified successfully
+- **Skipped** — file was already on the NAS, no transfer needed
+- **Failed** — transfer or verification failed (error message shown)

+The NAS path and file size are shown for each entry.

 ---